shashwatup9k/BHLTR/README.md

 @inproceedings{ojha2015training,
-  title={Training \& evaluation of POS taggers in Indo-Aryan languages: a case of Hindi, Odia and Bhojpuri}, author={Ojha, Atul Kr. and Behera, Pitambar and Singh, Srishti and Jha, Girish N}, booktitle={the proceedings of 7th Language \& Technology Conference: Human Language Technologies as a Challenge for Computer Science and Linguistics}, pages={524--529}, year={2015}
+  title={Training \& evaluation of POS taggers in Indo-Aryan languages: a case of Hindi, Odia and Bhojpuri}, author={Ojha, Atul Kr. and Behera, Pitambar and Singh, Srishti and Jha, Girish N}, booktitle={The Proceedings of the 7th Language \& Technology Conference: Human Language Technologies as a Challenge for Computer Science and Linguistics}, pages={524--529}, year={2015}
 }